adjustyourtone/FSND_casting_agency/README.md

 python3 test.py
 ```

-There will be 15 individual tests that test a variety of Authentication, CRUD and status_code errors.
+There will be 15 individual tests that test a variety of Authentication, CRUD and status_code errors to make sure the API is functioning as intended.